 Unfortunately the short answer is NO, it isn’t!

-At present the maternity systems policies has an evidence base of 18% which means that a whopping 82% is not based on evidence, experience or even intuition of women or experienced care providers.
-It is based on a business model of labouring women being put on a “conveyor belt” to get their babies born as quickly as possible thus freeing up a bed for the next labouring woman.
+What might be the biggest point of contention, (at least for me) is the fact that policies are also based on a business model of labouring women being put on a “conveyor belt” to get their babies born as quickly as possible, thus freeing up a bed for the next labouring woman.

-Okay, so its not all evidence based but surely my care will be individualised to my personal situation?
+“So”, I hear you say, “its not all evidence based but surely my care will be individualised to my personal situation?”

-I am sorry to say but the short answer again is, NO, it won’t necessarily be.
+Again, I am sorry to say but the short answer again is, NO, it won’t necessarily be.
 It is a ‘one size fits all’ model of care and often individual circumstances are not taken into account when it comes to routine intervention.
 Of course, there will be times when the benefits outweigh the risks in a proposed intervention and we are lucky we have the expertise there when medically needed as it does, absolutely save lives.
-But the problem comes when it is because of ‘routine’.
-When it’s just because the hospitals policy says that’s how its going to be done.
+But the problem comes when it is because of a ‘routine’ intervention.
+When it’s just because the hospital’s policy says that’s how it’s going to be done.

-When interventions are routine, and individual circumstances are not considered, it may be that the risks actually outweigh the benefits of the proposed intervention and that continuing with the pregnancy (or labour) without the intervention, may be the safest and best option if mum and baby are happy and healthy.
+When interventions are routine, and individual circumstances are not considered, it may be that the risks actually outweigh the benefits of the proposed intervention and that continuing with the pregnancy (or labour) without the intervention, may be the safest and best option if mum/birthing person and baby are happy and healthy.

 So how do we change this?
 How do I ensure that I receive the care that is right for me and my baby?

 Arm yourself with knowledge to empower yourself.
-Read the books or even better, do a complete 12-hour Hypnobirthing course that covers everything you need to know about labour and birth and how to help you achieve the relaxed, empowered and positive birth that is right for you!
+Read the books or even better, do a complete 12-hour Hypnobirthing course with me, Emily Sheppard, that covers what you need to know about labour and birth and how to help you achieve the relaxed, empowered and positive birth that is right for you!
 You can find out more and book here: